-Most of the coursework requires field hours.
+Most of the coursework in this program requires field hours.
 Students must have the necessary clearances in order to begin the program.

 Master of Science in Special Education

-Credits earned in the Special Education Certification program may be applied to the Master of Science in Special Education.
-The MS program offers four concentrations: Autism Spectrum Disorders; Collaborative Special Education Law & Process; Multisensory Reading Instruction Level 1; and Technologies for Special Education.
+Credits earned in the Special Education Certification program may be applied to the Master of Science in Special Education graduate program.
+The MS program offers four concentrations: Applied Behavior Analysis; Autism Spectrum Disorders; Collaborative Special Education Law & Process; and Dyslexia Specialist (Wilson® Level 1 certification).
 Students may also work with their academic advisor to develop a customized concentration to meet specific objectives.

 How to Apply to the Special Education Certification Program